ArticOff/ArticOff.github.io/README.md

 This is my portfolio.

-Yes, it is in French and im too busy to translate.
+Yes, it is in French and im too lazy to translate.

 ## For Bread devs